Yes, you can.

-- An internal link.
-This is a use of anchor text linking to a URL for the page within the website to another page within the same website.
+- An internal link. is the use of anchor text linking to a URL for the page within the website to another page within the same website.
 These links can be influenced by the words used within my and the words used within the URL.
 Further influence can be gained by the structural architecture of the website.

 - Lastly and probably the most popular, the backlink.
-A backlink is defined as a hyperlink for one website to another.
+A backlink is defined as a hyperlink from one website to another.
 Again these can be manipulated by the choice of website to link from, and the anchor text used.
 Websites with more credibility read more backlinks with a greater link strength would be more attractive.

 The first two options are well within the amateur SEO’s remit.
-Care will need to be used on choice of anchor text and which pages linked to which, and then how the website is structured and which pages are created closest to the TLD etc.
+Care will need to be used on the choice of anchor text and which pages linked to which, and then how the website is structured and which pages are created closest to the TLD etc.

 However, with some trial and error, these could be achieved.

-It is either a question of lack of knowledge, lack of time, lack of money or just simple lack of skill that result in amateur SEOs being unable to secure enough backlinks.
+It is either a question of lack of knowledge, lack of time, lack of money or just a simple lack of skill that result in amateur SEOs being unable to secure enough backlinks.
 The result is that any effective links are added only to home pages or hub pages.